intmus/inttheory22-23/_07-harmonic-functions/a2-diaprogcirclefifths.md

 ## Class Discussion

-"What rules can we apply to voiceleading so make sure all voices are moving correctly in a circle of fiths progression?"
+"What rules can we apply to voiceleading to make sure all voices are moving correctly within a circle of fifths progression?"

-- The roo is the mostikely tone to be doubled.
+- The root is the most likely tone to be doubled.

 - The root of a chord can often stay the same and become the fifth of the next chord.

-- The third of a a chord resolves up by step to the root of the next chord.
+- The third of a chord resolves up by step to the root of the next chord.

 - The fifth of a chord can resolve down to the root of the next chord.